trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

  ## Overview

-In this template, our objective is to increase the resolution of images, that is, to increase the number of pixels, using the FSRCNN model, a convolutional neural network model that offers greater run time speed, which receives a low-resolution image and returns a higher-resolution image that is x times larger.
+In this template, our objective is to increase the resolution of images, that is, to increase the number of pixels, using the FSRCNN model, a convolutional neural network model that offers faster runtime, which receives a low-resolution image and returns a higher-resolution image that is X times larger.

  ---
  ## Project Structure

  ```
 ├── notebooks
-│   ├── FSRCNN_DIV2K_AISTUDIO.ipynb               # Main notebook for running image super resolution
+│   ├── FSRCNN_DIV2K_AISTUDIO.ipynb               # Main notebook for running image super-resolution
 │
 ├── README.md                                     # Project documentation
 ```